lkoelman/latex-static-site/README.md

     - required for links between pages to work (refs. to `index.html`)

 - remove latex imports specific to PDF generation
-    - this functionality won't be used and increases the probability of breaking the tex4ht build process
+    - they won't be used and only increases the likelihood of breaking the tex4ht build process

 - remove commands that don't play well with MathJax:
     - `\mathrm`, `\textrm`, `rm`